unepwcmc/ocean-plus/README.md

 ## Deploying

-Before deploying, run `yarn run build` and commit and push the results to the branch you wish to deploy.
+Before deploying, run `yarn build` and commit and push the results to the branch you wish to deploy.